-North Dakota's pipeline industry added 996 miles of new oil, gas, and produced water pipelines in 2017.
-The significant decrease in pipeline construction in 2016 and 2017 (Fig. 5) was proportional to the slowdown in well completions during those same periods.
-A general trend in North Dakota has been approximately 1-1.5 miles of new pipeline added for every well completion.
-Data from the Federal Department of Transportation and North Dakota Oil & Gas Division indicates that North Dakota has over 27,000 miles of gathering and transmission pipelines.
+North Dakota's pipeline industry added 841 miles of new oil, gas, and produced water pipelines in 2018 (Figure 7).
+The majority of the new pipelines installed in 2018 operate as gathering pipelines for oil, natural gas, and produced water (Figure 8).
+The significant decrease in pipeline construction in 2016 through 2018 was proportional to the slowdown in well completions and a geographic concentration of activity in the core of the oil play.
+Data from the Federal Department of Transportation and North Dakota Oil & Gas Division indicates that North Dakota has over 28,000 miles of gathering and transmission pipelines.
 Further details about North Dakota's pipeline network can be found on the Pipeline Authority website.